AGPlested/SAFT/README.md

 SAFT was written in Python 3 for macOS.
 In principle it is cross-platform, in practice it was never launched on Windows or Linux.
 If you happen to get it working on either of these platforms, please let us know.

-### Getting Started on macOS for Python/UNIX beginners
+### Getting Started on macOS (for Python/UNIX beginners)

 (Python/UNIX experts [see below](#experts))

-Clone the SAFT repository to your machine by clicking the green button at the top of this page and selecting "Zip file".
+Clone the SAFT repository to your machine by clicking the green "Code" button at the top of this page and selecting "Download Zip".

 You will receive a directory called "SAFT-master", probably in the 'Downloads' folder.